tapebrief

 Colin Sebastian · Baird

-With rapid market share gains, will Shopify take even more share if e-commerce accelerates?
-How does Sidekick impact the external app store?
-Is there opportunity for merchants to extend Sidekick-built features to broader community?
+Given rapid market share gains on a GMV basis, does Shopify envision taking even more share if e-commerce growth accelerates?
+Also, how should we think about the role of the app store given Sidekick's activity, and is there opportunity for merchants to extend apps to the broader community?

 Answers to last quarter's watch list